 During tournament weekends in the spring, players will get themselves to the tournament cities.
 With the exception of the Northwest Premier Invitational tournament, Select will make the in-tournament travel and lodging arrangements.
 This is very similar to a college experience.
 During tournaments, we will travel as a team, stay in the same hotel rooms, eat together and compete together.

 Summer – July

-In the summer, we bring all teams together on a college campus to hold our 3-day mini-camp.
+In the summer, teams typically get together on a college campus to hold a 2 or 3-day mini-camp.
 At mini-camp, we practice twice per day and teams will put in their offensive and defensive systems while building chemistry as a team.
 To get an idea of how our practices work, we have created a YouTube video that you can watch here.

 What type of development do players get?